FedeDP/container_plugin/README.md

 # Container metadata enrichment Plugin

+## TODO

+- [ ] attach also execve/execveat etc etc (basically check wherever `resolve_container` is used in current libs code)
+- [ ] Drop jsoncpp dep from container_info.cpp and use nlohmann since it is already in use by the plugin-sdk-cpp
+- [ ] properly send correct json with all info from go-worker
+- [ ] rewrite container_info.cpp logic to parse the new json sent by coworker
+- [ ] Use re2 bundled instead of system one

+- [ ] remove all container-related code from sinsp
+- [ ] test, test, test

 ## Experimental

 Consider this plugin as experimental until it reaches version `1.0.0`.
 By 'experimental' we mean that, although the plugin is functional and tested, it is currently in active development and may undergo changes in behavior as necessary, without prioritizing backward compatibility.